jarnolooij/MultiColorCodeGenerator/README.md

 # MultiColorCodeGenerator
- This project is created to generate color combinations (color names are in dutch)
+ This project is created to generate color combinations (The color names are in dutch)